FilippoBovo/production-data-science/tutorial/b-explore/README.md

 git checkout -b predict_passenger_survival
 ```

-> It is important to use explicit names for branching, so that other people can easily understand the purpose of the branch.
+> It is important to use explicit names for branching, so that other people can easily understand the purpose of each branch.

 ## Tools